hub-mgv/Minecraft-Bot-Server/README.md

 Contributions are welcome!
 Please fork the repository and submit pull requests.

 ## Contact
-For questions or issues, reach out via GitHub or X.
+For questions or issues, reach out via GitHub or discord mgv150